epfldata/sudokube/README.md

 - Run `sbt "runMain <classname>"` to run some class containing the main method, for example, `example.Demotxt`

 ## Generate data and build data cube
+In order to reproduce the experiment with fixed queries (Fig 12) exactly, we have fixed the seed of the random generator that is used in deciding what cuboids are materialized to zero.
+This can be disabled by editing the files `src/main/scala/frontend/generators/NYC.scala` and  `src/main/scala/frontend/generators/SSB.scala` before generating the data cube.
 - [New York Parking Violations Dataset](https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2021/kvfd-bves)
 	+ Run `dataloading-scripts/nyc.sh`
 - [Star Schema Benchmark](https://github.com/eyalroz/ssb-dbgen)